ethanchiasson/ethanchiasson/README.md

 **I'm Ethan**, a software developer and product designer from the United States.

-I'm currently building [@getstake](https://github.com/getstake), and A.I. investment assistant.
+I'm currently building [@getstake](https://github.com/getstake), an A.I. investment agent platform.

 You can see my full portfolio @ [ethanchiasson.com](https://ethanchiasson.com)